Instructor Visa Sponsorship Jobs in Connecticut

 Are there state-specific considerations for instructor visa sponsorship in Connecticut?

-Connecticut's high concentration of accredited universities gives international instructors more cap-exempt H-1B options than many other states.
+Connecticut's high concentration of accredited universities gives international instructors more cap-exempt H-1B visa options than many other states.
 Institutions of higher education are exempt from the annual H-1B cap, meaning sponsorship can happen year-round without depending on the lottery.
 Employers must still meet prevailing wage requirements set by the Department of Labor for the specific occupational category and geographic area.
 Connecticut's wage requirements for postsecondary teachers reflect the state's relatively high cost of living.

 What is the prevailing wage for sponsored instructor jobs in Connecticut?